RastaAlex/Portfolio-Publication-API/README.md

 - `DELETE /users/:id` - Delete a user by ID

 ### Portfolio
-- `GET /portfolios` - Retrieve a list of all portfolios
+- `GET users/:userId/portfolios` - Retrieve a list of all portfolios by user ID
-- `GET /portfolios/:portfolioId` - Retrieve a portfolio by ID
+- `GET users/:userId/portfolios/:portfolioId` - Retrieve a portfolio by ID
-- `POST /user/portfolios` - Create a new portfolio
+- `POST users/:userId/portfolios` - Create a new portfolio
-- `DELETE /user/portfolios/:portfolioId` - Delete a portfolio by ID
+- `DELETE users/:userId/portfolios/:portfolioId` - Delete a portfolio by ID

 ### Image
 - `GET /images` - Retrieve a list of all images